-In 1995, there were 16 B-readers in Michigan.
-Since 2016, there are only five physicians in Michigan who were certified and active as B-readers.
-Table 8 shows the number of B-readers, chest x-rays that were reviewed, and x-rays that showed evidence of asbestos-related lung disease, with pleural and parenchymal changes separately and combined.
+In 1995, there were 16 B-Readers in Michigan.
+Since 2010, there have been 5-7 physicians in Michigan who were certified and active as B-Readers.
+Table 8 shows the number of B-Readers, chest x-rays that were reviewed, and x-rays that showed evidence of asbestos-related lung disease, with pleural and parenchymal changes separately and combined.
 Since 1995, about 20% of the x-rays reviewed showed evidence of occupational disease, ranging from a low of 23 (1.4%) of 1,590 x-rays reviewed in calendar year 2022, to a high of 3,640 (34%) of 10,575 x-rays reviewed in calendar year 1999.
-The overall downward change in percentages over time may represent a decreased incidence of radiographic changes and/or a change in the source of reports (more radiographs being interpreted from current rather than retired workers).
-Table 8 is based on an annual survey that the B-readers in Michigan complete.
+In 2023, 3.5% of 1,922 x-rays reviewed showed evidence of work-related asbestos-related disease.
+The overall downward change in percentages over time may represent a decreased incidence of radiographic changes and/or a change in the source of reports (more radiographs being interpreted from current rather than retired workers), although 2023 showed an increase in the incidence of radiographic changes; there were also two additional B-Readers reporting in 2023 compared to 2022.
+Table 8 is based on an annual survey that the B-Readers in Michigan complete.